Teletoon at Night: History

-In the summer of 2014, films on Saturdays were branded as the "Saturday Night Funhouse Double Feature".
+In the Summer of 2014, Saturday film telecasts were branded as the "Saturday Night Funhouse Double Feature".
 Meanwhile, Teletoon acquired broadcast rights to The Awesomes, a Hulu original series.
 In October 2014, Bento Box Entertainment, the studio that produces The Awesomes, announced they would be producing a new slate of shows for Teletoon at Night.
 In the same month, Blue Ant Media, Mondo Media, and Corus announced that Teletoon at Night would air a new series featuring shorts from Bite on Mondo, a program in which content creators pitched ideas for several new TV series.
 It was later revealed on Adult Swim's Facebook page that the new series, dubbed Night Sweats, would air on Adult Swim instead.

 During the week of September 1, 2015, it was announced on air that, on that date, several of the block's shows would move to Adult Swim.
 In a press release posted on September 3, 2015, it was announced that the block would now air Mondays through Thursdays starting at 10:00 p.m, with a film at 11:00 p.m.
 Teletoon's Superfan Friday block expanded in Teletoon at Night's place.
 It was later announced in December 2015 that, starting on January 4, 2016, Teletoon at Night would be adding more films to their schedule and their remaining shows moved over to Adult Swim.

 In February 2016, several TV series that were airing on Adult Swim began airing on Teletoon at Night.
 On February 24, 2016, it was announced in a press release that the seventh season of Archer would air on both blocks.
 In the same month, Teletoon at Night's website revealed that its Fred at Night segment would be discontinued after six years, with the final installment airing on February 25, 2016.
 On March 23, 2016, it was revealed that Archer's seventh season would instead air on Teletoon at Night, although the season premiere did air in simulcast on Adult Swim.

-On March 4, 2019, along with the announcement that Action would be replaced with a full-time Adult Swim channel on April 1, 2019, it was also announced that Teletoon at Night would be discontinued.
-The block aired for the final time in April 1, 2019 at 3:00 a.m..
+On March 4, 2019, along with the announcement that Action would relaunch as a full-time Adult Swim channel on April 1, 2019, it was also announced that Teletoon at Night would be discontinued.
+The block signed off for the final time on April 1, 2019, at 3:00 a.m..